-Increasing brand presence is clearly a hot topic for 2013.
-Econsultancy’s Content Marketing Survey Report, released in October 2012, identified that 38% of in-house B2C respondents cited ‘building awareness of our brand’ as their key business objective for the coming year…so how exactly can marketers better use social media to grow their brand awareness?
+Increasing online brand presence has always been an important part of any company’s strategy .
+38% of in-house B2C respondents cited ‘building awareness of our brand’ as their key business objective*, so how exactly can marketers better use social media to grow their brand awareness?

 1. Better Content

 Producing and distributing interesting content is not only key in increasing engagement with existing communities but also vital for increasing your brand reach.
 The more insightful and engaging your content is, the more likely people are to share it.
 Over the coming months, consider creating content that you’ve never used before – maybe a new blog, video or whitepaper.

 Working with your traditional PR team/agency is vital in any plan for building brand awareness.
 If you’ve got a great story going out to the nationals, it most definitely needs to be pitched to high profile bloggers and relevant online communities too.
 If done correctly, this will not only expose you to new audiences, it can also have many SEO benefits for your website.

 3. Influencer Relationships